luomus/triplestore/readme.md

 * Get information about one resource (for example triplestore/MX.1
 * Get information about many resources with one call (for example triplestore/MX.1+MX.2+MX.3)
-* Add additional resources based on result type parameter
+* If result type parameter is given, will include additional resources to the response as described

 ### Parameters